Self-driving Tesla Model Y crashes in Brea, California

 Occurred: November 2021

-The US National Highway Traffic Safety Administration (NHTSA) has reported the first crash of a Tesla using the company’s Full Self-Driving (FSD) beta software.
+The first crash of a Tesla using the company’s Full Self-Driving (FSD) beta software took place, according to the US National Highway Traffic Safety Administration (NHTSA).

 According to the report, the crash took place on November 3 in Brea, California, and involved a Model Y vehicle in FSD mode that crashed after mistakenly turning into the wrong lane.
 The Tesla was then struck, leading to the car being 'severely damaged' on the driver’s side.